Shuraski/Vinman/README.md

 <h1 align="center">Vinman: Personality-Based Dialogue Generation</h1>

 > [!WARNING]
-> I do not have full control over the AI’s responses or behavior.
+> I do not have full control over the AI's responses or behavior.
 The AI may occasionally produce inaccurate information, hallucinate, or behave in unexpected ways, which I have no control over.

 </div>